 Traveling With CBD Oil

-Unlike with marijuana, you’re not going to get in trouble for traveling with hemp-derived CBD oils or other types of hemp-derived CBD products in your bags.
+Unlike with marijuana, you’re not going to get in trouble for traveling with hemp-derived CBD products in your bags.
 This comes down to key distinctions in legality.

 Marijuana, as well as marijuana-derived products, are only legal in certain states.
-As such, you can’t travel with THC-containing products from a state where they’re legal to a state where they’re illegal, nor can you travel with them in federal airways, since it’s states — and not the federal government — that have made them legal.
+As such, you can’t travel with THC-containing products from a state where they’re legal to a state where they’re illegal.
+You can also not travel with them on federal airways since it’s states — and not the federal government — that have made them legal.

 Alternatively, hemp-derived CBD products are federally legalized.
-That distinction means that you are free to travel with them across state lines and in federal airways, just as you are allowed to ship them from state to state.
+That distinction means that you are free to travel with them across state lines and in federal airways.
+This is the same as you are allowed to ship them from state to state.

 Flying With CBD

 In late May 2018, following the passage of the updated Farm Bill, the Transportation Security Administration (TSA) changed its previously strict guidelines on traveling with any cannabis-related products to accommodate CBD.
 According to a statement on the TSA website: